carbon-io/carbon-io/README.md

 Carbon.io strives to make the simple cases easy and the complex cases possible.
 With Carbon.io you can create simple, database-centric, microservices with virtually no code.
 At the same time Carbon.io is designed to let you under the hood and allows you to write highly customized APIs much like you would with lower-level libraries such as Express.js.

+For instance, this example creates a full CRUD API for single MongoDB collection consisting of six REST endpoints with no code:
 ```node
 __(function() {
   module.exports = o({